 “Blessed Art Thou, Oh Lord, our God, King of the Universe, who brings forth food from the earth.”
 There is an important difference between this traditional Hebrew blessing and the modern Christian dinner prayer that says something like, “Bless this food to our bodies”.
 God’s Word does not sanction the eating of a cobra thingytail, a rat roast, or a pig pie and all the well-meaning prayers said at the dinner table cannot change the Word of God.
 On the contrary, our dinner prayers should bless God and be thankful to Him for setting apart (sanctifying) by His Word, foods which have been created to keep us healthy.

 The other main argument I hear concerning eating unclean meat is that “we’re under grace now.”
 I blogged once before about just what it means to be “under grace” in this post.
 It’s true that we’re no longer required to follow the law for the sake of salvation, as our salvation comes through nothing other than Jesus Christ’s death on the cross and the acceptance of this free gift – but let us not forget that Jesus did not come to abolish the law, rather to fulfill it.
-He did not do away with; He completed.
-Jesus stated in Mark 7:18-20, “Do you not perceive that whatever enters a man from outside cannot defile him, because it does not enter his heart but his stomach, and is eliminated, thus purifying all foods?
+He did not do away with it; He completed it.
+Jesus stated quite plainly in Mark 7:18-20, “Do you not perceive that whatever enters a man from outside cannot defile him, because it does not enter his heart but his stomach, and is eliminated, thus purifying all foods?
 What comes out of a man, that defiles a man.”
 What we eat does not make or break our salvation; it’s our hearts.
 We should strive to follow God’s commands out of love and obedience the Lord in response to His gift of salvation.
 We should strive to please God with our actions, and it’s my conviction that part of pleasing God is to research His commands and understand why He made the laws He did.
 He created food laws so that it may be well with His people (Deuteronomy 12:28).
 I do not believe it was ever God’s desire to be a big ol’ meanie and keep us from enjoying food; He made the food laws because He wanted His people to enjoy good health and long life.
 What this proves to me is that we have a loving God who wants only the very best for His creation.
 I don’t know about you, but I trust the food guidelines of the one who created us over any popular or cultural food trends, any day!